iamzinzi/simple_shell/README.md

 **What is EOF / “end-of-file”??**
 *End of File.
 It is a sign that the end of the file is reached and there is no more data.
 Ctrl-D is EOF for Linux and OS X and Ctrl-Z for Windows.*

+Why does echo$$ print the same value as getppid? $ is a variable label and $ is itself?